This One-Pan Garlic Butter Chicken and Cauliflower recipe is full of garlic buttery goodness and is ready in 30-minutes. Need I say more?

 Add remaining butter, lemon juice, hot sauce, stirring to combine.
 Add cauliflower in a single layer.
-Put a lid on the pan and monitor closely.
+Put a lid on cauliflower and monitor closely.

 Cook the cauliflower, flipping occasionally, until browned and tender when pierced with a fork, about 10-12 minutes.
 Add a small amount of water if the pan gets dry, it will evaporate quickly and help cauliflower steam.

 Pile cauliflower on one side of the pan and add chicken back to the other side of the pan to reheat for 1-2 minutes.

 Serve alone or with a side of rice.
 Enjoy!

 Keywords: chicken breast, one pan recipe, cauliflower, garlic, garlic butter, weeknight dinner, weeknight recipe

 Don’t miss a thing!
 Be sure to subscribe to our newsletter for Real Good Eats straight to your inbox 👇